 Dividend-paying stocks?
 As a Belgian?
 Am I going mad, paying 30% to get cash instead of having it accumulate?
 Hear me out.
 Getting money for doing nothing sounds incredible.
 That’s what I think, at least.
 It gives me a nice feeling knowing I get money deposited on my (investment) account for doing nothing myself1.
 This is the main reason for getting dividend stocks: seeing my investments provide an income every month.

 I know myself.
-If I see no results in any form of payout, I think about how my investments are doing on an almost daily basis.
+If I see no results in any form of payout, I think about how my investments are doing almost daily.
 This inevitably results in me doing stupid things like buying or selling my shares at the wrong time, i.e., buy after a rally or sell when it’s bottoming out.

-The basic premise of FIRE is to save up a sizable nest egg where you can withdraw 4% per year from.
-To achieve this the simplest rule to follow is to have at least your yearly expenses multiplied by 25.
+The basic premise of FIRE is to save up a sizable nest egg from which you can withdraw 4% per year.
+To achieve this, the most straightforward rule to follow is to have at least your yearly expenses multiplied by 25.
 If you reach that amount of cash and have it in a portfolio that returns 6% on average, you are set for early retirement.

 This is already straightforward, but for me, I’m missing the feeling of gratification that a dividend payout gives.

 My top picks

 These are the reasons why I’m looking to get some of the best european dividend stocks this year.
 The following list doesn’t have a numbering because I don’t have a fixed order in which I want or will buy them.
 My focus will be on Belgian companies due to the new Belgian withholding tax law that exempts Belgian or foreign company dividends up to € 800.

 1 Yes, I know it’s not completely correct stating I didn’t do anything myself.
 I earned the money doing an IT-job and then bought a stock with said money.
 I mean, not doing anything to get the dividend.